akka/akka/akka-docs/src/main/paradox/stream/operators/Source/range.md

 ## Description

-Emit each integer in a range, with an option to take bigger steps than 1. @scala[In Scala, you can use the `apply` method to generate a sequence of integers.]
+Emit each integer in a range, with an option to take bigger steps than 1. @scala[In Scala, use the `apply` method to generate a sequence of integers.]

 @@@div { .callout }